bcgov/platform-developer-docs/src/docs/automation-and-resiliency/prepare-to-load-test-application-on-openshift.md

 sort_order: 7
 ---

-# Prepare to load test an application on OpenShift
+# Prepare to load test an application in OpenShift
 Follow these guidelines to load test ministry applications hosted in the Silver and Gold cluster of the OpenShift 4 platform.

 ## Load testing requirements

 As OpenShift is a shared platform, the Platform Services team wants to make sure you're successful when you load test your application.
 You have to meet all the following requirements:

-1. The test must take place after 5:30 pm on a weekday.
+1. The test must take place after 5:30 pm on a weekday
-1. The maximum number of **concurrent sessions** during load testing must be restricted to 40,000.
+1. The maximum number of **concurrent sessions** during load testing must be restricted to 40,000
-1. There must be a Platform Operations team member present during the test.
+1. There must be a Platform Operations team member present during the test

 The first two requirements help make sure that the test doesn't create any negative impacts on the operation of other applications running in the cluster.
 Following these requirements helps avoid unexpected outcomes.